ManuelZ/camera-calibration/README.md

 ##### Note: The focal length `f` is normally in meters, but it gets transformed into `fx` or `fy` when is multiplied by alpha or beta respectively, which are in pixels/meter.

-### Coordinates

-There are four coordinates:
-- the world coordinates
-- the camera coordinates
-- the normalized coordinates
-- the pixel coordinates

 ## References